truenary/retack_pkg_npm/README.md

 ## Usage

 Initialize the SDK
-To start using the SDK, you need to initialize it with your environment key.
+To start using the SDK, you need to initialize it with your environment key and app version.
 This setup should typically be done at the beginning of your application, such as in index.tsx or index.js.

 import { CustomLogger } from "retack-sdk-app-observer";

-`Initialize the SDK with your environment key`
+`Initialize the SDK with your environment key and app version`

-const env_key = "your-environment-key";
+const envKey = "your-environment-key";
-CustomLogger.init(env_key);
+const appVersion = "your-app-version";
+CustomLogger.init(envKey, appVersion);

 ## Automatic Error Handling